Sultan336/Microservices/Article.md

 As the name suggests,It is the development of a large chunk of software (i.e. Service) into smaller pieces.
 So that each service can then be tweaked, developed, and deployed on it's own.

-__In other words it's a small application that can be:__
+__In other words it's a small application that can be__

 1. Scaled independently
 2. Tested independently
 3. Deployed independently
-4. Has a single responsibility [1](https://www.computer.org/csdl/magazine/so/2015/01/mso2015010116/13rRUxBJhDX)
+4. Has a single responsibility [2](https://www.computer.org/csdl/magazine/so/2015/01/mso2015010116/13rRUxBJhDX)

 ## Are mocroservices important?

 Well, it depends on the complexity of an application.
 As the higher the complexity higher the likehood that it will be developed using Microservices.

-__Before microservices, monolithic was the was to go, However it lacked in the following ways:__
+__Before microservices, monolithic was the was to go, However it lacked in the following ways__

 1) Lack of flexibility (i.e. Build using a single technology)
 2) Unreliability       (i.e. Whole system collapses due to the failure of a single unit)